1Bugivugi/frontend-nanodegree-feedreader/README.md

 ## Usage

-You can either clone this repository to your local machine with $git clone https://github.com/1Bugivugi/frontend-nanodegree-feedreader.git or you can open it directly in your browser clicking this link - https://1bugivugi.github.io/frontend-nanodegree-feedreader/
+You can either clone this repository to your local machine with $git clone https://github.com/1Bugivugi/frontend-nanodegree-feedreader.git / download a zip file and open index.html in your browser or you can open it directly in your browser clicking this link - https://1bugivugi.github.io/frontend-nanodegree-feedreader/

 ## Future Updates